abagames/various-actions-in-a-one-button-game/README.md

 [![BOMB UP](https://github.com/abagames/crisp-game-lib-games/raw/main/docs/bombup/screenshot.gif)](https://abagames.github.io/crisp-game-lib-games/?bombup)

-In this game, you can use buttons to drop and explode bombs, but in addition to that, the blast will affect the player by blowing it up.
+In this game, you can use the button to drop and explode bombs, but in addition to that, the blast will affect the player by blowing it up.
 By adjusting the position of the explosion, the player's movement can be controlled.
 This makes it possible to perform quite complex actions with a single button, but if you overdo it, it becomes too difficult to control the player's movements, so it is important to adjust the level of complexity.

 ## Combination with rotational motion